Sticky, wet and prone to shrinkage – How to deal with self-ploughing soil in pavement design

 If you’re driving along a country highway and notice that the power poles and fence posts are slightly crooked, leaning at strange angles, you’re driving through black soil country (refer to Figure 1 for an overview of black soil or “cracking clays” locations).

-Blog Picture1
+BLOG Picture1

 Figure 1 – Locations of various soil types throughout Queensland (Queensland Main Roads, 2000)